Melomania-be/documentation_new/docs/Using the app/pages/contacts.md

 ![Contact creation page](/img/using_the_app/contacts_creation.png)
 This page is pretty self-explanatory and allow to create a contact by filling out all the basic fields.
 To retroactively indicate that the contact has played in a project, it needs to be manually added to the participants list of said project through the project management page.

+## Contact validation page

+When a participant registration is validated and the corresponding contact does not yet exist in the database, the application allows the user to create the contact directly during the validation process.

+At this stage, the user can fill in the contact information and assign one or more instruments together with their proficiency level.
+This avoids having to create the contact first and then manually edit it afterwards to add instrument information.

+The contact is then created in the database with all the selected instruments and levels already attached.

 ## Contacts lists
 *Section edited by Borshon*